 CoA: UU Identity is not a prerequisite to our tenth grade CoA program.
 The two programs complement one another, and offer an opportunity for a deeper educational experience of UUism for our young people as well as an earlier opportunity to join the Fellowship.
 There is no additional charge for the class- students need only be registered for regular RE programming.

-Contact Kim Hartman firstname.lastname@example.org by June 10 to add your child to the sign up.
+Contact Kim Hartman firstname.lastname@example.org to add your child to the sign up.

 Coming of Age: Mentorship Sign Up

 The Fellowship will be offering this extremely popular program to tenth through twelfth grade (or those who have completed CoA: Identity) Fellowship youth this fall.

 This nine month program is designed to help our young people explore themselves, understand how they fit in the world, search for their own spiritual beliefs, and help them to grow as young Unitarian Universalists on their journey from childhood to adulthood.
 During this time the youth will explore their own senses of spirituality, and work to create a spiritual platform.
 The program culminates by each student creating a statement of belief or credo that is shared with our congregation at the CoA Credo service.

 CoA: Mentorship will be held on the first and third Wednesday evenings of each month starting in September.

 This year’s lead team members are Marti Wheeler, Tai Alford and Pete Smaby, and Anne Powling